MegApril/hospital-util/README.md

 ## Project Background
 Riverside Regional Medical Center is a 350-bed academic hospital in the Midwest specializing in advanced maternal and child healthcare for over 25 years.
 With over 5,000 annual deliveries, including a significant proportion of high-risk cases, Riverside faces rising costs and complex resource demands.

 This analysis identifies conditions, diagnoses, and procedures that contribute most to hospital costs and lengths of stay.
-Insights and recommendations for further analysis will be forwarded to Clinical Leadership in Obstetrics and Neonatology, and teams in Finance and Operations.
+Insights and recommendations for further analysis will be forwarded to Clinical Leadership, and teams in Finance and Operations.

-The analysis used hospital billing and clinical data.
-It examined cost metrics (e.g., NICU costs, average cost per delivery) and utilization metrics (e.g., admission rates, length of stay).
-Findings from this project will inform Riverside’s strategic initiatives to reduce costs while maintaining high-quality care, particularly for high-risk maternal and neonatal patients.
+To complete this analysis, hospital billing and clinical data was used and can be found in the repository.

+## Northstar metrics
+The following metrics were selected to measure utilization, cost efficiency and outcomes.
+  1. Utilization
+     - Rate of Neonatal and Maternal Hospital Admissions
+     - Cesarean vs. Vaginal Delivery Rate
+     - NICU usage Rate
+     - Average Hospital Stay Duration
+     - Diagnostic and Procedural Utilization Trends
+  3. Cost
+  4. Outcomes

-_This project is a simulated analysis developed for a practice initiative.
-The client, Riverside Medical Center is a fictional entity to simulate a realistic healthcare environment for this exercise._
+_This project is a simulated analysis developed by the author.
+The "client," Riverside Medical Center is a fictional enterprise to mimic a realistic healthcare environment._

 ## Exploratory Data Analysis
 EDA involved exploring the data to answer key stakeholder questions such as: